CROAGHAUN Cliffs: A Guide to Ireland’s Highest Cliffs (2024)

 My curiosity about Croaghaun started when studying physical geography at Nui Galway.
 After researching the heights of the main peaks of Achill using official maps available to me at the time, I discovered that Croaghaun SW top has a height of 664m and Croaghaun 688m.
 In fact I was the one who wrote the Wikipedia page for Croaghaun back in the early 2000s based on this research and having climbed them myself.

-I kindly urge you to examine these official heights using detailed ordinance survey maps also before making accusations of lazy research.
+I kindly urge you to examine these official heights using detailed Ordnance survey maps also before making accusations of lazy research.

 Looking forward to your response,